artyomashigov/DataEngineering/Term1/Readme.md

 `EER_model_stolen_vehicles.mwb` represents the EER diagram of the dataset.

 Note 2: The project was tested in `Windows` and `MacOS` environments.
-No issues were found.
+No issues were found for `sql` files.

-For Mac disable safe update mode using SET SQL_SAFE_UPDATES = 0; before running the script.
+For Mac you should disable safe update mode using SET SQL_SAFE_UPDATES = 0; before running the script.
+MySQL Workbench may crash when opening an EER diagram on Mac.
+[Downgrading OS updates may help.](https://discussions.apple.com/thread/255164269?answerId=259643821022&page=2)